frederic-baucher/jpmoral.github.io/_posts/2015-07-28-hosting-revealjs-slides-on-jekyll.md

 That last point was especially driven home when I forgot to bring a display output adapter to the talk mentioned above.
 Unfortunately, I hadn't uploaded the slides, so I had to copy the Reveal.js library along with the presentation HTML to one of the organizer's machines.
 Embarassing.

 Last week I gave a short talk at the local Ruby meetup and of course created the slides with Revealjs.
-After the earlier episode I decided that since I already had a blog (read: static site generated with [Jekyll](http://jekyllrb.com/) hosted on a GitHub page) I'd host the slides and present them from here.
+After the earlier episode I decided that since I already had a blog (read: static site generated with Jekyll[^jekyll] hosted on a GitHub page) I'd host the slides and present them from here.
 I was able to do that, but the post with the slides were mixed in (no pun intended) with the other posts.
 After some Googling I got all the regular posts on one page, and the slides on another.

 ## The How

-Here's a high-level overview, this assumes familiarity with Jekyll and GitHub pages:
+Here's a high-level overview, this assumes familiarity with using Jekyll[^jekyll-github] on GitHub pages[^github-jekyll]:

 1. Copy Reveal.js to the site's root directory
 2. Create a layout for slides